 We won't lie: Making homemade sourdough bread is a time-consuming process, but it doesn't have to be difficult.
-A lot of waiting is involved in making sourdough bread, so you'll need patience but only a handful of ingredients.
+A lot of waiting is involved in making sourdough bread, so you'll need patience.
+But the bakery-level result is well worth your time.
+The good news?
+It only takes a handful of ingredients (likely already in your pantry).
 Here's how to make sourdough bread at home and how to make a sourdough starter.

 If you don't already have a sourdough starter, it's simple to make one.
 In fact, you need only two ingredients (plus patience while it ferments).
 Here's how to make a sourdough bread starter to use over and over again: